 A key part of the weekend is the Student Band where you'll have a chance to work with a small group in a band setting.
 Each band will be coached by a professional staff member.
 Once you arrive, you'll fill out a form indicating your interests, and then bands will be created by genre.
 Styles in past years have included old time, Scottish, blues, bluegrass, jazz, contradance tunes, French Canadian, Klezmer and many more.
 Most groups choose to perform in the Sunday afternoon Student Bands Concert, though there will also be an option to be in a non-performing band.
 We'll also have a Beginners' Band for a gently-paced group playing experience.

 Faculty members perform on Friday and Saturday evenings, and these concerts have been truly amazing!
 Concert admission is included in the Folk College registration fee.

 Additional tickets will be available for purchase at the door or in advance for the general public.

 Saturday night after the faculty concert, we'll hold a contradance with caller Bob Nicholson.
 All are welcome to dance, even if you've never tried it before, and all instrumentalists are welcome to play in the open band.
 Sheet music will be provided, and we'll have an optional rehearsal earlier in the day.

-Get a head start on the weekend by taking an intensives, held just before the start of Folk College.
-These sessions require a separate registration and fee and will be held from 10 am until 1 pm on Friday.
+Get a head start on the weekend by taking an intensive, held just before the start of Folk College.
+These sessions require a separate registration fee and will be held from 10 am until 1 pm on Friday.
 Lunch will be provided following the class.
 Class size is limited, so reserve your spot early!